 Pass the salt!

-can be a signal for missing the trace minerals in natural salt.
+Cravings for salt can be a signal for missing the trace minerals in natural salt.
 Processed salt (table salt) is stripped of these minerals during processing.
 Incorporate pumpkin seeds, sunflower seeds, flax and dark chocolate to boost your intake of important minerals.
 Sea vegetables are a good source too.
 Powdered kelp is easy to throw into a smoothie.
 When choosing salt, it's important to buy an unrefined mineral or sea salt.
 A trip to your local health food store will give you choices.

 The craving for fatty, fried foods usually come from your body’s need to consume just that: fat.
 Remember that all fats are not created equal!
 If you find yourself craving fries, fried chicken or anything oily, try supplementing with healthier fats.
 Eating avocados, raw nuts like almonds and cashews, and consuming a serving or two of coconut oil can help give your body the fat it needs without exposing yourself to harmful partially hydrogenated oils and trans fats.